We both buy and sell antiques & collectibles. A large percentage of our business is related to

 In many instances I can get you more for your antique than you

-will net using other methods.
+will net selling them yourself or using other methods.

 2. Our Website's Rankings in search engines like